guidugaich/checkout-demo-client/README.md

 ## Getting Started

+Make sure to use Node 20.11.1, you can run `nvm use` if you have nvm installed.

 Clone the repository and run `npm install`.
 Use a node version higher than 18 to avoid package incompatibility.

 `npm run dev` to run locally and serve to `http://localhost:5173/`.